sporto/elm-patterns/src/architecture/nested-tea.md

 This pattern comes with its own set of challenges like:

 - Added boilerplate
-- It is not simple for the child module to communicate with the parent module.
+- It is not simple for the child module to communicate with the parent module (see [Outer messages](./outer-message.html)).

 So this pattern is best used sparingly.